saltyrtc/saltyrtc-client-js/README.md

     $ npm run dist

-The resulting file will be located in `dist/saltyrtc.min.js`.
+The resulting file will be located in `dist/saltyrtc-client.min.js`.

-You can also watch the source code for changes and recompile automatically:

-    $ npm run watch

 Due to a bug (https://github.com/rollup/rollup-plugin-typescript/issues/43), rollup does not currently output non-fatal errors from TypeScript.
 To see